By Ernst Lamothe Jr.

 Shrivastava holds a master’s degree in psychological development from the University of Rochester and has worked at Unity Health System for 20 years offering mental health services to treat a wide range of mental illnesses.

 “Medication is not the only answer to problems.
-Sometimes the side effects of prescribed medication are worse than original symptoms,” said Shrivastava.
+Sometimes the side effects of prescribed medication are worse than original symptoms,” said Shrivastava after stressing on their options for the right precautions to be taken.
 “There are many pain management solutions that don’t involve drugs.”

 Here are five issues that hypnosis can treat, according to her.